bluesliverx/version_utils/README.rst

 This package is no longer being actively developed, although I will accept quality PRs and include them in new releases.

-Currently, only RPM/Yum style packages are supported.
+Currently, only RPM/Yum style packages are officially supported.
 Feel free to open a PR with support for other package formats if you are interested!

 Note that the ``compare_versions`` function in the ``rpm`` module will probably work for the majority of ``.deb`` package versions.
 However, there are some